 To qualify for the program students must sit a 40-minute exam (The Gifted & Talented Discovery Program Qualifying Exam).
 The multiple-choice exam consists of questions that are designed to test the student's ability to solve scientific problems in the areas of biology, chemistry and physics.
 For a student to be eligible to attend the workshops they must sit the same exam.
 Once all exams are returned to the University they are marked and ranked.
 The top 10-15% of students (depending on the number of students who sit the qualifying exam each year) will be invited to attend this competitive program.
 Schools receive an information pack containing the percentile band result for each student that sat the exam, a list of the student(s) if any who have been invited to attend the program and letters to be sent home to each student that has been invited to attend the program.
 There is a cost involved in sitting the exam of $6.60 (inc GST) for each completed exam returned to the University.

 When does the program run?

-In 2013, two workshops will be conducted.
-They will be in the July and October school holiday period for most states/territories:
+Each year, two workshops are normally conducted.
+They usually run in the July and October school holiday period for most states/territories: